 All fees will be waived for qualified candidates who request and meet the specified criteria for a payment waiver.
 Details on the fee waiver request process will be provided when the application period opens.
 All fees are non-refundable / non-transferable.

-Join our Police Recruit Network to stay informed on the different stages of the selection process.
+Join our Police Recruitment Network to stay informed on the different stages of the selection process